vesoft-inc/nebula/README.md

 * SQL-like query language

 ## How can I get Nebula ##
-**Nebula** source code is available here on the [`GitHub`](https://github.com/vesoft-inc/nebula).
+**Nebula** source code is available here on [`GitHub`](https://github.com/vesoft-inc/nebula).
 The currently release is version 0.1.
-Please refer the [`Release Notes`]() here for details.
+Please refer the `Release Notes` here for details.
 You can also download [`docker` ](https://www.docker.com/get-started)image to try it.
 More details on how to get Nebula image click [`Get Started`](https://github.com/vesoft-inc/nebula/blob/master/docs/get-started.md).

 ## How can I contribute ##
-As the team behind the **Nebula Graph**, we fully commit to the community and all-in to the open source project.
+As the team behind **Nebula**, we fully commit to the community and all-in to the open source project.
 All the core features are and will be implemented in the open source repository.

 We also encourage the community to involve the project.
 There are a few ways you can contribute: